Conservation laws of partial differential equations: Symmetry, adjoint symmetry and nonlinear self-adjointness: Three illustrated examples

-where $c_1,\dots,c_4$ are arbitrary constants and $B(x,t)$ satisfies $B_{xt}-\alpha B_x-\beta B_t=0$ such that $\phi\neq 0$.
+where $c_1,\dots,c_4$ are arbitrary constants and $B(x,t)$ satisfies $B_{xt}-\alpha B_x-\beta B_t=0$ such that $\psi\neq 0$.

-Obviously, when $c_2=c_3=c_4=0$, adjoint symmetry (\ref{sub-to}) becomes the substitution of nonlinear self-adjointness, which is identical to the results in \cite{ib-2011}, while expression (\ref{sub-to}) with $B(x,t)=c_1=0$ is a new differential substitution and may generate new conservation laws.
+Obviously, when $c_2=c_3=c_4=0$, adjoint symmetry (\ref{sub-to}) becomes the substitution of nonlinear self-adjointness, which is identical to the results in \cite{ib-2011}, while expression (\ref{sub-to}) with $B(x,t)=c_1=0$ is a new differential substitution and may generate new nontrivial conservation laws of Eq.(\ref{th-pde}) .